 Myers (G.S.),1927.- An analysis of the Genera of Neotropical Killifishes allied to Rivulus.
 Ann.
 Mag.
 Nat.
 Hist., 9(19): 115-129.

 Translation by Peter Watkins for the BKA.

 Reviewed by J. Huber (February 2000, for Internet)

 Original publication in French: Huber, J.H.
 1979.
 A propos de quatre nouvelles Collections de Rivulus des Guyanes, avec Description de Rivulus xiphidius n. sp. et Rivulus amphoreus n. sp.
 Rev. fr.
 Aquariol., 6 (3): 65-72, 11 figs., 2 maps, tab.

-Rivulus cf. urophthalmus has been described Rivulus lungi (Berkenkamp, 1984)
+Rivulus cf. urophthalmus is described as Rivulus lungi Berkenkamp, 1984.

-Rivulus aff. holmiae has been described Rivulus igneus (Huber, 1991)
+Rivulus aff. holmiae is described as Rivulus igneus Huber, 1991.

-Rivulus geayi from locality "B" has been disclosed to be distinct from the standard geayi (locality "A") and described Rivulus cladophorus (Huber, 1991)
+Rivulus geayi from locality "B" is disclosed to be distinct from the standard geayi (locality "A") and described Rivulus cladophorus Huber, 1991.